Interior Designer Tips by Joy Moyler Interiors: Trends and Budget

 Jean: When should you include a designer in your home renovation project?

-Joy: As soon as you know you want design services for a home renovation project, get an interior designer on board.
-Do that immediately after you’ve sat down and identified your scope of work because you want the designer to understand what your goals are.
+Joy: Bring an interior designer on board as soon as you know you want design services for a home renovation project.
+Do that immediately after you’ve sat down and identified your scope of work.
+You will want the designer to understand what your goals are.

-You want to hash through those design elements very early on so your designer can help convey that design intent to your contractor.
-That’s what really starts the language to make certain that your contractor understands your needs and the budget implications of your overall design goal.
-Your designer and your contractor will work in tandem to achieve those goals and mitigate any construction problems which may arise, particularly if you’re working in an older home.
+Hash through those design elements very early on so your designer can help convey that design intent to your contractor.
+That’s what really starts the language to make certain your contractor understands your needs and the budget implications of your overall design goal.
+Your designer and your contractor will work in tandem to achieve those goals.
+They will mitigate any construction problems which may arise, particularly if you’re working in an older home.

 Jean: Where do you start with a designer?
 How do you know what style you want?